hhsksonu/fake-job-detector-using-nlp/README.md

-# 🕵️‍♂️ Fake Job Detector using NLP and SHAP Explaination
+# 🕵Fake Job Detector using NLP and SHAP Explaination

 A Machine Learning and NLP-based project that detects fake job postings using real-world data.
 It leverages TF-IDF vectorization, XGBoost classifier, and model explainability tools like SHAP to identify and understand fraudulent job descriptions.

 ---
-## 🚀 Key Highlights of the Project
+## 🔍 Key Highlights of the Project

-✅ Built an end-to-end Fake Job Detection system using Natural Language Processing
+Built an end-to-end Fake Job Detection system using Natural Language Processing
-🧠 Used TF-IDF vectorization to extract meaningful patterns from job descriptions
+Used TF-IDF vectorization to extract meaningful patterns from job descriptions
-📈 Trained and optimized an XGBoost classifier to detect fake job postings
+Trained and optimized an XGBoost classifier to detect fake job postings
-📊 Visualized important insights using word clouds, class imbalance plots, and confusion matrix
+Visualized important insights using word clouds, class imbalance plots, and confusion matrix
-🔍 Applied SHAP (SHapley Additive exPlanations) to interpret and explain model predictions
+Applied SHAP (SHapley Additive exPlanations) to interpret and explain model predictions
-🧪 Validated model fairness and transparency using SHAP force and waterfall plots
+Validated model fairness and transparency using SHAP force and waterfall plots
-🛠️ Deployed a user-friendly Streamlit app for real-time fake job classification
+Deployed a user-friendly Streamlit app for real-time fake job classification

 ---
 ## 📦 Features